-Breadfruit is available through-out the year with short seasonal gaps.
+Breadfruit is available year-round with short seasonal gaps.

 Recipes that include Breadfruit.
 One is easiest, three is harder.